 Classical metamodelling based approaches to interoperation between modelling tools use the metamodel to derive an intermediate format for storing and sharing the information of this model.
-An example could be an XML file as the snippet in Figure 13, which represents the sender-to-receiver model.
+An example could be an XML file as the snippet in Figure 12, which represents the sender-to-receiver model.
 Notice that the nodes in this XML file reflect the types and properties in the metamodel (task, outport, name, etc.).
 That implies that for another tool to read this format, it must understand the metamodelling structure of the tool that wrote the file.
 We say in this case, the metamodel information is part of the modelling information.

-Figure 13: Snippet of an XML file representing the model in Figure 11 the classes layer are represented with yellow dots.
+Figure 12: Snippet of an XML file representing the model in Figure 11

+In the CERBERO Intermediate Format, schema structure (types) are separated from entities and properties in two different layers.
+The idea for the CIF is depicted in Figure 13, where elements in the instance layer are represented with blue circles, and elements in the classes layer are represented with yellow circles.
 Each element in the instance layer is an instance(thing) with properties.
 Properties can be simple, such as the name of a task (e.g. name: task#sender); or mutual, such as the relationship between a link and a source port (e.g. from).
 Note that mutual properties are properties shared by two instances.
 The instances have not yet any classification.
 Classes are defined by the set of properties an instance should have and are declared in the class layer.
 For example, a link is any instance containing the property from and the property to.